Let’s start with the basics

 Customized view rendering

 While SwiftUI was definitely designed around making it as easy as possible to build views that are based on system components, it also offers several APIs and features that enable us to create UIs that are rendered in more custom ways.
-Here are two examples:
+Here are a few examples:

 Debugging and developer tools